pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

 |wimgopt|

 .. note:: Not all image file types are available, or at least common on all platforms, e.g. PAM is mostly unknown on Windows.
-Especially pertaining to CMYK colorspaces, you can always convert a CMYK pixmap to an RGB-pixmap with ``rgb_pix = fitz.Pixmap(fitz.csRGB, cmyk_pix)`` and then save that as a PNG.
+Especially pertaining to CMYK colorspaces, you can always convert a CMYK pixmap to an RGB pixmap with ``rgb_pix = fitz.Pixmap(fitz.csRGB, cmyk_pix)`` and then save that as a PNG.

 Pixmap Example Code Snippets
 -----------------------------